Many folks are restarting to travel and will be traveling more going forward and possibly staying in hotel/motel rooms.

 The next day I was called and asked to come to the office.
 In the office was the manager, head of security and the police officer along with a number of the items that had been taken!
 I asked what had happened.

-He explained that when they were in my room to fix the fridge he saw my “extra” room key laying on the counter and took it.
+I was told that one of the numbers I gave to them was familiar to the hotel — it was the home of one of the employees.
+When they asked this person, he explained that when they were in my room to fix the fridge he saw my “extra” room key laying on the counter and took it.
 Later he returned to the room and, using my card, went in, went through my bag, grabbed some items and left.
 He left the room key card on the counter.